 The Nutritional Sciences major is for students who want to focus strongly on the science aspects of human nutrition.
-As a premedical program, it prepares students for careers in dentistry, veterinary and human medicine, laboratory research in nutrition, or positions with The Sport Management major is for students interested in managerial or administrative positions in the sport industry or collegiate level athletics.
+As a premedical program, it prepares students for careers in dentistry, veterinary and human medicine, laboratory research in nutrition, or positions with companies or agencies requiring the extensive use of a strong science and human nutrition background.
+The Sport Management major is for students interested in managerial or administrative positions in the sport industry or collegiate level athletics.
 Practicums, internships, and selected courses from the Lerner College of Business and Economics are required.